-In November 2008, AmeriCares officially launched operations in India with the establishment of an office in Mumbai and a warehouse in Bhiwandi.
+In 2006, AmeriCares India Foundation was officially established in the country in connection with emergency response activities.
+In November 2008, AmeriCares India opened an office in Mumbai and a warehouse in Bhiwandi.
 With on the ground staff, an increased supply of donated medicines, and a strategically located distribution hub, AmeriCares has expanded its work in-country and is better positioned to serve the surrounding regions of Asia and Africa.
 AmeriCares India is addressing a wide range of health care needs from primary health care, to acute illness, chronic disease, malnutrition and emergency response.
 A Mobile Clinics program has brought primary health care to the slums of Mumbai.
 See images of our work in India.

 Snapshot of India: